-Our nominating and governance committee is comprised of Kelvin Neu, Victor Sandor and Paul Friedman, with Kelvin Neu as the chairman of our nominating and governance committee.
+Effective upon the effectiveness of the registration of which this prospectus is a part, our nominating and governance committee will comprise Kelvin Neu, Victor Sandor and Paul Friedman, with Kelvin Neu as the chairman of our nominating and governance committee.
 Our board of directors has determined that each member of our nominating and governance committee meets the requirements for independence under the current Nasdaq listing standards.
 Our nominating and governance committee is responsible for, among other things:

-- identifying, considering and recommending candidates for membership on our board of directors; - overseeing the process of evaluating the performance of our board of directors; and - advising our board of directors on other corporate governance matters.
+- · identifying, considering and recommending candidates for membership on our board of directors; - overseeing the process of evaluating the performance of our board of directors; and - advising our board of directors on other corporate governance matters.